Panama is a peculiar country with peculiar

 Or maybe we were just extremely unlucky with the places we went and the dishes we tried…

-#25 As always there are exceptions… We had ceviche and it was amazing!
-Ceviche is typically made with fresh raw fish cured in citrus juices and spiced with several seasonings like ají, chili peppers, chopped onions, salt, and cilantro.
+#25 As always there are exceptions… and ceviche is the exception here because it was amazing!
+Ceviche is made with fresh raw fish cured in citrus juices and spiced with several seasonings like ají, chili peppers, chopped onions, salt, and cilantro.
 Although its origins aren’t clear, it’s believed that ceviche was created in Peru.

-Anyway, one thing is certain it’s a popular dish in all Central and South America!
-The best place to have ceviche in Panama is the Seafood Market/Mercado de Mariscos in Panama city.
+Anyway, one thing is certain it’s a popular dish in all of Central and South America!
+The best place to have ceviche in Panama is the Seafood Market/Mercado de Mariscos in Panama City.
 This was where we had our favorite meals in Panama and a place you shouldn’t skip!

-#26 Other dishes you’ll find in Panama include:
+#26 Other popular dishes you’ll find in Panama include: